 Preparing STEM Teachers

-A Replication Model
+The UTeach Replication Model

 STEM project-based instruction is a pedagogical approach that is gaining popularity across the USA.
 However, there are very few teacher education programs that focus specifically on preparing graduates to teach in project-based environments.
-This book is focused on the Uteach program, a STEM teacher education model that is being implemented across the USA in 45 universities.
+This book is focused on the UTeach program, a STEM teacher education model that is being implemented across the USA in 46 universities.
 Originally focused only on mathematics and science, many UTeach programs are now offering engineering and computer science licensure programs as well.

 • To help educators gain insight into a teacher education organizational model focused on STEM and how and why it was developed

 • To present the theoretical underpinnings of a STEM education model, i.e. deep learning, conceptual understanding

 • To present innovative instructional programming in teacher education, i.e. projectbased instruction, functions and modeling, research methods

 • To present research and practice in classroom and field implementation and future research recommendations

 • To disseminate program assessments and improvement efforts